 Technical objection handling.
 B2B respondents raise objections that would stall a generalist moderator: “How does this handle SOC 2 compliance?” or “What happens to our existing Salesforce integration?”
 AI moderators briefed on the technical context probe these objections to uncover the underlying concern rather than accepting surface-level pushback.

 Consistency at scale.
 When you are testing across multiple stakeholder roles, consistency matters.
 Every respondent gets the same stimulus presentation and the same depth of probing, which makes cross-role comparison valid.
+User Intuition holds 5/5 ratings on G2 and Capterra and runs studies starting at $150.

 B2B concept testing must account for a factor that rarely appears in consumer research: switching costs.
 Every B2B buyer evaluating a new concept is implicitly comparing it against the pain of switching from their current solution.
+Consumer purchases involve substitution.
+B2B purchases involve migration.
+The pricing math, the operational disruption, and the political dynamics around displacing an incumbent vendor are all part of the evaluation whether the test surfaces them or not.

 Probe for three types of switching costs: